deepaksood619/deepaksood619.github.io/docs/devops/others/jenkins.md

 ## Pipeline Syntax

-- **Scripted**
+### Scripted

+A Scripted Pipeline in Jenkins is a Groovy-based approach to defining continuous integration and continuous delivery (CI/CD) pipelines.
+It allows users to write pipeline scripts using Groovy syntax, providing full flexibility and customization for defining build, test, and deployment stages.
+Scripted Pipelines enable users to incorporate conditional logic, loops, and functions within the pipeline script to handle complex workflows and custom requirements.
+While offering extensive power and flexibility, Scripted Pipelines require users to have knowledge of Groovy programming and scripting concepts.
+They are well-suited for projects with intricate build processes or those requiring advanced automation and customization capabilities.

 - First syntax
 - Groovy engine
 - Advanced scripting capabilities, high flexibility
 - Difficult to start

-- **Declarative**
+### Declarative

+Declarative Pipeline in Jenkins offers a simplified and structured approach for defining CI/CD pipelines, using a human-readable syntax with predefined sections like pipeline, stages, and agent.
+It's designed to be easy to read and maintain, making it suitable for users without strong scripting skills.It enforces a stricter syntax and allows for less flexibility compared to the scripted pipeline, which can be seen as an advantage for ensuring consistency and readability.

 - Recent addition
 - Easier to get started but not that powerful
 - pre-defined structure

 ## Regex (Java Style)

-^dev|master|feature.*$
+`^dev|master|feature.*$`

 ## Trigger changes